jhylands/GPS/project/README.md

 # Project files

-This s the folder where all of the project code is stored.
+This is the folder where all of the project code is stored.

 ## currently working on